mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 ### 9pm: 0.5 hours elapsed

-The sink turns off and I hear the distinct noise of keys popping off a keyboard.
-Great!
-Everything's on schedule.
+The sink turns off, and I hear the distinct noise of keys popping off a keyboard.
+Everything is on schedule.

 ### 9:30pm: 1 hour elapsed